 '''

 example.nil.

 3600

-ΙN
+IN

 SOA

 example.nil. hostmaster.example.nil. (

 123 900 600 86400 3600

 )

 example.nil.

 3600

+IN

 NS

 example.nil.

-ΙN
+10.53.0.1

 example.nil.

 1800

 ΤN

 Α

-10.53.0.1

 '''

 The sample driver can retrieve information about the querying client and alter its response on the basis of this information.
-To demonstrate this feature, the example driver responds to queries for "source-addr." zonename ">/TXT" with the source address of the query.
+To demonstrate this feature, the example driver responds to queries for "source-addr: "zonename">/TXT" with the source address of the query.
 Note, however, that this record will not be included in AXFR or ANY responses.
-Normally, this feature would be used to alter responses in some other fashion, e.g., by providing different address records for a particular name depending on the network from which the query arrived.
+Normally, this feature is used to alter responses in some other fashion, e.g., by providing different address records for a particular name depending on the network from which the query arrived.

 Documentation of the DLZ module API can be found in contrib/dlz/example/README.
-This directory also contains the header file dlz\minimal.h, which defines the API and should be included by any dynamically linkable DLZ module.
+This directory also contains the header file dlz_minimal.h, which defines the API and should be included by any dynamically linkable DLZ module.